abilandz/PH8124/Lecture_4/Lecture_4.md

  echo "$Var"
 done
 ```
-Elements of list are separated with the empty character, and elements can be pretty much anything, e.g. consider:
+Elements of a list are separated with the empty characters, and elements can be pretty much anything, e.g. consider:
 ```bash
 Test=abc
 for Var in 1 ${Test} 4.44; do